davekok/hypermedia/README.md

 # Sturdy Activity

-A component to journal your activities as they execute and generate activity diagrams, when you update your code.
+A component to journal activities as they execute and update activity diagrams when you code.